 UCLA Lab School

-For many students, the ISEE, SSAT, SHSAT, or HSPT represents their first encounter with “high stakes” testing, so preparation is designed to alleviate anxiety as well as improve test-taking skills.
+For many students, the ISEE or SSAT represents their first encounter with “high-stakes” testing.
+Preparation is designed to alleviate anxiety as well as improve test-taking skills.
 Compass tutors trained for the secondary school admission tests are an elite group within an already elite pool of instructors.
 They know how to motivate and encourage younger students while introducing new concepts and strategies.
+Students applying to Catholic high schools or NYC specialized high schools also benefit from working with Compass tutors to prepare for the HSPT and SHSAT.

-Talk to a Director about Private Tutoring
+Talk to a Director About a Practice Test and Private Tutoring

 Schedule a Call

-The ISEE is published by the Educational Records Bureau (ERB), and the test itself is sometimes referred to as “the ERB” when in fact the ERB produces a number of different exams.
 The ISEE is offered in three levels: Lower, for entrance into grade 5 and 6; Middle, for entrance into grades 7 and 8; and Upper, for entrance into grades 9-12.
 The most popular version is the Middle Level test used by many secondary schools with grade 7-12 programs.

 The ISEE is typically offered from late November to late February.
 The majority of students test in December or January.
 Unlike the SAT and ACT, the ISEE has testing “seasons” and can be taken only once per season.
 The three seasons are Fall (August-November), Winter (December-March), and Spring/Summer (April-July).
 Scores are typically released within a few days of the test date.